Our Research

 The fetal environment provides an extraordinary opportunity for definitive treatment of genetic diseases.
 The immune privilege of the fetus enables the induction of tolerance to stem cells from different donors or to missing proteins.
 The fetus does not mount an immune response to new viral vectors.
 Most importantly, treatment before the blood-brain barrier closes can allow us to treat devastating neurologic diseases more effectively than after birth.
 By putting together a team of genome scientists, clinicians, ethicists, and rare diseases experts, the Center is harnessing the strengths of the UCSF community to catalyze a new era in fetal therapy.

-We are currently performing the world’s first clinical trial of in utero transplantation in fetuses with alpha thalassemia major.
+We are performing the world’s first clinical trial of in utero transplantation in fetuses with alpha thalassemia major.
 Other indications for in utero stem cell transplantation include patients with similar hemoglobin disorders, Fanconi Anemia.
 Moreover, based on the understanding that fetal exposure can tolerize to specific donors, this strategy can also be used to prepare fetuses who will ultimately need a kidney transplant from a parent.
 Fetuses with lysosomal storage disorders could also be treated with HSC transplantation, since healthy blood cells can cross-correct the disease in multiple organs such as the brain and liver.
+We also have an International Registry of Patients with Alpha Thalassemia (ATM Registry).

 Learn More